tokio-rs/website/content/blog/2022-11-25-announcing-axum-0-6-0.md

     // state
     .route("/", get(|_: State<OuterState>| { ... }))
     // Nest a router under `/api` that requires an `ApiState`
+    //
-    // we have to provide the state when nesting it into another router .nest("/api", api_router().with_state(ApiState {}))
+    // We have to provide the state when nesting it into another router
+    // since it uses a different state type .nest("/api", api_router().with_state(ApiState {}))
     // Same goes for routers we merge .merge(some_other_routes().with_state(SomeOtherState {}))